See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Methodology

 \subsection{Hierarchical GraphRAG Base}

-A primary challenge for LLMs and VLMs in understanding graph structures is their limited input capacity.
-This constraint makes it infeasible to encode an entire graph, often causing a loss of critical structural information.
-To address this limitation, we draw inspiration from RAG and propose building $\mathcal{K}$.
-Unlike conventional RAG pipelines \cite{guo2025dior,jin2025hierarchicaldocrefinement} that rely on external knowledge sources, our approach constructs a compact multi-level structural representation directly from the graph and stores it in a lightweight GraphRAG Base, enabling scalable reasoning without external dependencies\footnote{For small graphs with $|V|\leq 15$, we skip storage and feed the entire graph directly into the VLMs.}.
+Limited context windows often prevent VLMs from processing complete graphs, leading to the loss of key structural details.
+To address this, we propose constructing a local knowledge base $\mathcal{K}$.
+Diverging from conventional RAG pipelines~\cite{guo2025dior,jin2025hierarchicaldocrefinement} that rely on external knowledge sources, our approach constructs a compact multi-level structural representation directly from the graph and stores it in a lightweight GraphRAG Base, enabling scalable reasoning without external dependencies\footnote{For small graphs ($|V|\leq 15$), we skip the storage phase and feed the entire graph directly into the VLMs.}.

-We partition the graph $G=(V,E)$ with $|V|$ nodes into three tiers based on the topological centrality of its nodes.
+Specifically, we partition the graph $G=(V,E)$ with $|V|$ nodes into three tiers based on the topological centrality of its nodes.
 Each tier uses a different storage granularity, significantly reducing storage needs while preserving the structural details essential for downstream tasks.

-\paragraph{Tier 1: Core Nodes.} This tier consists of nodes with the highest structural influence, functioning as hubs that govern information flow and shape global graph properties.
-We employ PageRank, a widely adopted centrality measure that reflects both connectivity and reachability, to identify the top $K_1\%$ of nodes as the core nodes.
-For each core node $v$, its complete 2-hop neighborhood $\mathcal{N}_2(v)$ is preserved to capture fine-grained local structural information.
+\paragraph{Tier 1: Core Nodes.} This tier comprises nodes with the strongest structural influence, acting as hubs that govern information flow and global graph properties.
+We employ PageRank, which captures both connectivity and reachability, to identify the top $K_1\%$ of nodes as core nodes.
+For each, we preserve the 2-hop neighborhood\footnote{We limit the storage scope to a 2-hop radius to optimize the trade-off between structural coverage and computational cost.
+Extending to 3-hops (or beyond) leads to ``neighbor explosion''~\cite{barabasi1999emergence, GrabowGKT15}, yet remote nodes contribute little to local structural reasoning~\cite{LiHW18, Liben-NowellK03}.
+We adopt this generalized strategy to ensure broad applicability; advanced GraphRAG storage optimizations are orthogonal to our contribution and can be seamlessly integrated.} $\mathcal{N}_2(v)$ to explicitly retain fine-grained local topology.

-\paragraph{Tier 2: Backbone Nodes.} This tier contains nodes located along intercommunity paths, which are essential for preserving global connectivity.
-These nodes are selected using betweenness centrality, which quantifies how frequently a node lies on shortest paths between other nodes.
-The next $K_2\%$ of nodes are retained, and for each backbone node $v$, only its 1-hop neighborhood $\mathcal{N}_1(v)$ is stored to balance representational fidelity with storage efficiency.